Graphic: Bottle PR Agency

 What is the short summary of the Origin Theory of ASMR 2.o?

-Triggers that stimulate ASMR in individuals may actually be activating the biological pathways of inter-personal bonding.
+Triggers that stimulate ASMR in individuals may actually be activating the biological pathways of inter-personal bonding and affiliative behaviors.
 Examples of inter-personal bonding include parent and infant bonding, family member bonding, friendship bonding, and romantic partner bonding.

 ASMR and bonding behaviors share similar triggers like gentle touches and soft voices between individuals that trust each other, and also have similar responses like feeling comforted, feeling relaxed, and feeling secure.

 Some of the basic biology of bonding is well established and this involves specific behaviors which stimulate the release of endorphins, dopamine, oxytocin, and serotonin.
 These bonding behaviors and molecules may provide a good explanation for most of the triggers and responses associated with ASMR.